Alexis12119/ProNet/README.md

 - `npm run build` - Build for production
 - `npm run lint` - Run ESLint
 - `npm run start` - Start production server

+## Troubleshooting

+### GitHub OAuth Issues

+If you encounter "redirect_uri is not associated with this application":

+1. **Check GitHub OAuth App Configuration**:
+   - Ensure the Authorization callback URL is set to: `https://your-project-ref.supabase.co/auth/v1/callback`
+   - Make sure you're using the correct Client ID and Client Secret in Supabase

+2. **Verify Supabase Configuration**:
+   - Go to Authentication > Providers in your Supabase dashboard
+   - Ensure GitHub provider is enabled with correct credentials

+3. **Environment Variables**:
+   - Ensure `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY` are correctly set

+4. **Development vs Production**:
+   - For development, use `http://localhost:3000` as the Homepage URL in GitHub
+   - For production, use your actual domain

 ## Support